Truck Accident Lawyer Dayton, OH

 When it comes to who is liable in a truck accident, the answer may not be immediately clear.
-There are a few different parties that could have contributed to the accident happening, such as the trucker, the trucking company, the truck parts manufacturer, or a third driver.
+There are a few different parties that could have contributed to the accident, such as the trucker, the trucking company, the truck parts manufacturer, or a third driver.
 To know which parties are involved in a truck accident, a lawyer will need to assess your case.

 Because the resulting damages and injuries in a truck accident are often steep, you may find that the trucker’s insurance company is attempting to blame you for the accident.
 Keep in mind that insurance adjusters will do everything they can to reduce or deny your claim, including making you say certain statements during what seemed to be a genuinely concerned phone call.
-As a Dayton, OH truck accident lawyer may tell you, an insurance adjuster is not your friend.
-To protect yourself, contact a qualified truck accident lawyer to give you personalized legal support.

 Truck accident claims tend to be complex partially because there are often so many invisible forces at work that influence the circumstances leading up to a crash.
-For example, because the driver of a large commercial truck must undergo rigorous training and testing before they can secure their commercial license, there may be legitimate questions about whether their training was adequate, and even whether their employer pushed them to engage in unsafe behaviors in an effort to operate their vehicle in more profitable ways.
+For example, because the driver of a large commercial truck must undergo rigorous training and testing before they can secure their commercial license, there may be legitimate questions about whether their training was adequate, and even whether their employer pushed them to engage in unsafe behaviors toi operate their vehicle in more profitable ways.
 As an injury victim, you can’t know all of the possible forces that may impact the potential strength and value of your case until it has been thoroughly investigated by those who understand such issues of causation and legal liability.

-What if My Crash Was Work-Related?
+What If My Crash Was Work-Related?

-If your truck crash occurred while you were engaged in work-related activity, a Dayton truck accident lawyer may advise you to seek workers’ compensation benefits, file a personal injury lawsuit, or pursue both opportunities for financial recourse.
+If your truck crash occurred while you were engaged in work-related activity, our Dayton truck accident lawyer may advise you to seek workers’ compensation benefits, file a personal injury lawsuit, or pursue both opportunities for financial recourse.

 If you’re eligible for workers’ compensation benefits and your accident occurred while you were engaged in work-related activity, you can likely claim these benefits even if you were at fault for your crash.
 By contrast, you’ll only be able to file a personal injury lawsuit if it can be proven that a third party’s negligence, recklessness, or intentionally dangerous behavior directly caused your injuries.
 If you are in a position to seek both kinds of compensation, we can help with both of these opportunities.
 Know, however, that you can’t name your employer as a defendant in a lawsuit if you’re eligible for workers’ comp benefits.

-Can I Tell My Loved Ones What Happened to Me?
+Can I Tell My Loved Ones What Happened To Me?

 You can tell your loved ones about your crash and your injuries but avoid social media and be careful with text messaging and e-mail until your case is fully resolved.
 It is now common for insurance companies and the attorneys representing others involved in an accident to go through the social media and electronic records of an injury victim to find any cause whatsoever to question the validity of their claims.
 To avoid giving a jury any excuse whatsoever to devalue your claim, be extremely careful with how you communicate until your case is resolved.

-If you have recently lost a loved one in a fatal crash, the compassionate and reputable Dayton truck accident lawyer team at Cowan & Hilgeman can help you to pursue wrongful death damages and/or workers’ compensation death benefits.
+If you have recently lost a loved one in a fatal crash, the compassionate and reputable Dayton truck accident lawyer team at Cowan & Hilgeman can help you pursue wrongful death damages and/or workers’ compensation death benefits.

 Common Truck Accident Injuries